|Deferred lighting||SM3.0, GPU support||-||Yes|

-Realtime Shadows currently work on desktop & console platforms.
-On desktops, they generally need Shader Model 2.0 capable GPU.
+Realtime Shadows work on most PC, console & mobile platforms.
 On Windows (Direct3D), the GPU also needs to support shadow mapping features; most discrete GPUs support that since 2003 and most integrated GPUs support that since 2007.
 Technically, on Direct3D 9 the GPU has to support D16/D24X8 or DF16/DF24 texture formats; and on OpenGL it has to support GL_ARB_depth_texture extension.

-Mobile shadows (iOS/Android) require OpenGL ES 2.0 and GL_OES_depth_texture extension.
+Mobile shadows (iOS/Android) require OpenGL ES 2.0 and GL_OES_depth_texture extension, or OpenGL ES 3.0.
 Most notably, the extension is not present on Tegra-based Android devices, so shadows do not work there.

-In Unity, you can write fixed function or programmable shaders.
-Fixed function is supported everywhere except consoles (Xbox 360 & Playstation 3).
-Programmable shaders default to Shader Model 2.0 (desktop) and OpenGL ES 2.0 (mobile).
-On desktop platforms, it is possible to target Shader Model 1.1 for vertex shaders.
+In Unity, you can write programmable or fixed function shaders.
+Programmable shaders are supported everywhere, and default to Shader Model 2.0 (desktop) and OpenGL ES 2.0 (mobile).
+It is possible to target higher shader models if you want more functionality.
+Fixed function is supported everywhere except consoles.